rust-lang/book/nostarch/chapter04.md

 # Understanding Ownership

-Ownership is Rust's most unique feature, and enables Rust to make memory safety guarantees without needing a garbage collector.
-It's therefore important to understand how ownership works in Rust.
-In this chapter we'll talk about ownership as well as several related features: borrowing, slices, and how Rust lays things out in memory.
+Ownership is Rust’s most unique feature, and enables Rust to make memory safety guarantees without needing a garbage collector.
+It’s therefore important to understand how ownership works in Rust.
+In this chapter we’ll talk about ownership as well as several related features: borrowing, slices, and how Rust lays things out in memory.